$53child ? Prices above are for departures between 1 April 2016 - 31 March 2017

 After the morning portion of your tour, you’ll have a two-hour break to purchase lunch, and perhaps take a stroll around spectacular Circular Quay before your afternoon tour to Bondi.

 Mrs. Macquarie’s Chair

 Mrs. Macquarie’s Chair sits high on the peninsula known as Mrs. Macquarie’s Point and is an exposed sandstone rock that was hand-carved into a bench by convicts in 1810.
 It is said that Mrs. Macquarie, the wife of the then New South Wales Governor, was known to visit the area to take in the views.

 Sydney Opera House

-From Mrs. Macquarie’s Chair you’ll get another birds-eye view of the Sydney Opera House, arguably the most recognisable icon in the world.
+From Mrs. Macquarie’s Chair you’ll get another birds-eye view of the Sydney Opera House, arguably the most recognisable icon in Australia.
 This World Heritage listed building is considered a masterpiece of late modern architecture and a world class performing arts venue.

 Again, have your camera ready.
 You’re now heading to the entrance of Sydney Harbour, known as the Gap.
 A dramatic ocean cliff on the eastern coast of Sydney, the Gap will give you breathtaking views of the New South Wales coastline.

 Australians are renowned for their relaxed and outdoor lifestyle and Bondi Beach is a prime example of this.
 One of the most famous beaches in the world, it is a captivating location brimming with lifeguards, surfers and tanned beach-goers.
 You can wander along the shoreline and dip your toes into the cool ocean or treat yourself to afternoon tea (own expense) from one of the many cosmopolitan cafés and restaurants.